briandasalinas/Stock-Analysis/README.md

 ## Summary

-The stock Steve's Parents choose did the preformed the best in the year 2017 yet it too a sharp turn in the year 2018.
-Stock DQ being in the negatives is a bad sign to keep investing in said stock.
-We could reccomend to invest in the stock ENPH since it has the most successful preformance of all the other stocks.
+The stock Steve's Parents chose did preform the best in 2017 yet, it did not keep that title in 2018.
+Stock DQ taking such a big dip is a bad sign to keep investing in said stock.
+We could reccomend Steve's parents to invest in the stock ENPH since it has the most successful preformance of all the other stocks.
 ENPH had a whopping 130% return in 2017 and a 82% return in 2018.

+Our original macro helped our friend Steve compare the dozen green energy stocks just like we wanted.
+Our end goal was for Steve to be able to use this code for any data he might come across.
+Refactoring our code made it run more efficently as well as making it easier for our friend Steve to manage it.
+While refactoring though, I came across new bugs and had to keep working on fixing new bugs that kept arising.
+It took some time for me to create a code that was able to run.
+The end goal was achieved nonetheless but, there were some bumps in the road.